roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 Warm up exercises
 -----------------

-The following exercise will refresh your knowledge of MATLAB, especially functions and files, if you find the questions hard go back though some of the example sheets and lectures, especially the ones on loops, files and plotting.
-I suggest you do these questions at home **This section is individual work not group work.. the usual plagiarism rules apply...**  You can use MATLAB for these questions, you do not need to install octave.
-Octave is a clone of MATLAB.
+The following exercise refresh/test your knowledge of MATLAB, especially functions and files, if you find the questions hard go back though some of the example sheets and lectures, especially the ones on loops, files and plotting.
+You can view the rest of this work sheet as an assessment on how much you have learnt from lectures 1-10 of the MATLAB course.
+You can use MATLAB for these questions, you do not need to install octave.
+Octave is just a clone of MATLAB.

-### Warm up exercise 1
+### Exercise 1

 **Question 2.1:** Make a new script called q2_1.m, now edit your script so that it will sum the numbers from 1 to 1000, using a for loop.
 Write the answer in your report, under section 2 question 2.1.